WikiEducator: History

 Wayne Mackintosh created the prototype of WikiEducator on a desktop machine, making the very first edit on 13 February 2006.
 He registered the WikiEducator domain name on 12 February 2006 in New Zealand.
 In April 2006, the prototype was moved onto a hosted server with the financial assistance of Commonwealth of Learning (COL).
 COL provided sponsorship and leadership for the project, including receipt of a $100,000 grant from The William and Flora Hewlett Foundation to develop WikiEducator.
 On 1 July 2009, WikiEducator became an independent entity, headquartered at the new International Centre for Open Education at Otago Polytechnic in Dunedin, New Zealand.
 While COL continues to provide some financial support for WikiEducator, the Open Education Resource Foundation maintains the technical and operational infrastructure of the WikiEducator community in accordance with the policies approved by the WikiEducator Community Council.

+The WikiEducator domain announced it would be shutting down.

 Participant training

-WikEducator's training programme is called Learning4Content (L4C).
+WikiEducator's training programme is called Learning4Content (L4C).
 Under this initiative, the WikiEducator project arranges free face-to-face as well as online wiki skills and OER development trainings.
 In return for participants' pledge to develop a learning resource on the wiki, the WikiEducator community supports them in their journey to acquire wiki editing skills and to experience the peer-based model for developing OERs.
 The WikiEducator community will also certify new WikiEducators who request certification of their skills under the L4C initiative.